sirusb/VIBES/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The `VIBES` package computes clusters of biological significance from 20 species from vaginal microbiome.
-The starting point is the raw counts of these species in each sample.
+`VIBES` is a pretrained Elastic Net (glmnet) algorithm for classifying the vaginal microbiome into clusters of biological significance due to their species profile. `VIBES` directly works with the raw counts of vaginal microbiome species.
+From these counts, the samples are classified into 4 different clusters (VCS-I, VCS-II, VCS-III, VCS-IV).

-The package works with three types of input data: matrix, dataframe and phyloseq.
+`VIBES` works with three types of input data: matrix, dataframe and phyloseq.
 In case the provided object is a phyloseq the package automatically extracts the matrix of interest to execute the rest.
 In case the object is a dataframe or a matrix the samples must be in the rows and the species in the columns.

-The 20 species used by the package are as follows, and regardless of the object passed must be named as such (`Genus_species`):
+The 20 species used by `VIBES` are as follows, and regardless of the object passed must be named as such (`Genus_species`):
 Aerococcus_christensenii, Campylobacter_ureolyticus, Finegoldia_magna,
 Lactobacillus_crispatus, Lactobacillus_gasseri, Porphyromonas_uenonis,